Manual

 list

-List all created webhooks.
+List all created notifications.

 --format, -f="": Format of the output.
 One of: json, csv, table, raw (default: table)